He thought it was just another routine Visa run.

 Lovely Lionair Staff

 Understandably, his temperament and patience were tested during this emotionally exhausting time.
 It was the Lionair ground staff that helped him keep his sanity.
-At first they treated him in a typically hospitable manner, as they would any passenger.
-But as the days dragged on, they opened up their hearts and treated him as family, sharing food and laughter just when his money and mood began to dwindle.
+At first, they treated him in a typically hospitable manner, as they would any passenger.
+But as the days dragged on, they opened up their hearts and treated him like family, sharing food and laughter just when his money and mood began to dwindle.